 A psychologically safe culture is just as important as your governance framework because the culture you set in the boardroom will influence your organisational climate.
-Gain valuable insights into what psychological safety looks like and how to create the right environment in the boardroom that to take your board and organisation to success through innovation and creative thinking.
-We explore the role of the Chair in creating psychological safety as well as how the psychological impact on directors and C-Suite can lead to underperformance, disengagement and threaten the organisation, potenitally contributing to organisational failure.
+We explore the role of the Chair in creating psychological safety as well as how the psychological impact on directors and C-Suite can lead to underperformance, disengagement and threaten the organisation, potentially contributing to organisational failure.

 This incorporates an intro to psychological safety and its benefits, an evidence-based framework, the neuroscience of fear, as well as practical strategies and behaviours that leaders can adopt to ensure they create psych safety in their teams and across the organisation.